gmac/professional-javascript/part2_functions/javascript_functions.md

 - What is context?
 - What is invocation?
 How is it done?

-# 1. The Sunlight Zone
+# Part 1.
+The Sunlight Zone

 ## Named and Anonymous Functions